 Speakers have been selected to broadly reflect lessons learned from a variety of model organisms and experimental approaches, including single-cell omics and imaging, chromatin and 3D genome analysis.
 Young scientists will be able to present their work through a large number of short talks selected from submitted abstracts as well as through poster presentation.
 The program has also allocated ample time for exchanging ideas and discussing novel hypotheses at the end of each session, as well as time for informal interactions and networking.

 Take advantage of this fantastic opportunity for students!
-Register an academic at the earlybird rate and bring a student for only $850.
+Register an academic at the full rate and bring a student for only $850.
 Unfortunately, Postdocs are not eligible for this offer.
 Both registration packages include; accommodation for the 28, 29 February and 01 March 2020 (on a shared basis for students) and a 24hour all-inclusive food and beverage package for the conference period.
-Academic registrations must be completed by 8th November 2019.
-Once registered, please contact Emily Bicknell to obtain a special registration link for your student.
+Once registered, please contact Emily Meen to obtain a special registration link for your student.

 Confirmed Invited Speakers